heroku/buildpack-stdlib/README.md

-# Buildpack Standard Library
+# The Buildpack Standard Library

-This repo contains a standard library for use within Heroku buildpacks.
+This repo contains a standard library for use within Heroku Buildpacks.

 It allows for unified output methods, some common buildpack utilities, and facilitates metrics logging.